 CLG Provision Heading or Sub- Heading / No. CIO Provision Heading or Sub-Heading / No Unincorporated Provision Heading or Sub-Heading / No. Rationale for change The rationale for allowing non-members to be co-opted is explained in the NFWI section of this note and as stated in that section, co-opted trustees will always make up the minority of the board.
 At the time of appointing any one Co-opted Trustee, the total number of Co-opted Trustees (including the woman to be appointed) must form less than 1/3 of the number of Elected Trustees.
 In other words, there can only ever be up to 3 Co-opted Trustees (based on the Federation board having a maximum of 10 Elected Trustees).
 Ex Officio Trustees The Board of a Federation can designate that a chair of a specific committee or committees automatically join the Federation board.
 These are Ex Officio Trustees.
 As with Co-opted Trustees, at the time of appointing any one Ex Officio Trustee, the total number of Ex-Officio Trustees (including the woman to be appointed) must form less than 1/3 of the number of Elected Trustees.
 In other words, there can only ever be up to 3 Ex-Officio Trustees (based on the Federation board having a maximum of 10 Elected Trustees).
-As the number of Ex Officio Trustees would change from time to time in line with the number of Elected Trustees, it is not possible to prescribe in the Articles the chairs of the committees who will take office.
+As the number of Ex Officio Trustees would change from time of time in line with the number of Elected Trustees, it is not possible to prescribe in the Articles the chairs of the committees who will take office.
 This is a decision to be made at the appropriate time by the Federation in light of the prescribed board composition ratios.
 As with NFWI, all Trustees have the same rights and responsibilities (including but not limited to voting rights) regardless of how they are appointed or elected or take office.

 CLG Provision Heading or Sub- Heading / No. CIO Provision Heading or Sub-Heading / No Unincorporated Provision Heading or Sub-Heading / No. Rationale for change Note: The office of Chair can only be filled by an Elected Trustee (and therefore must be a WI Member).
 Other officers can be filled by an Elected or a Co-opted Trustee and therefore may or may not be a WI Member.
 The NFWI constitution also sets out that if the Federation's Treasurer is not a WI Member then they cannot be a Federation Representative and another Trustee who is a WI Member must be chosen instead.
 53 - 55 Eligibility 11.3 - 11.5 Eligibility for trusteeship 40 - 42 Eligibility Below the Age of Majority.
-'Age of Majority' is used in the CLG and Unincorporated Federation constitutions and means the age at which a person is entitled to vote in national elections in the country or Crown Dependency in which the Federation is based.
-This means that the minimum age will be 18 years for Federations which are based in England.
-However, for a Federation based in Wales, Isle of Man, Jersey or Guernsey, where the voting age is lower, it will be 16 years.
-All ClOs have to specify a minimum age which has been kept as 18.
-An employee of NFWI, Federations or any WI, in order to manage conflicts of interest appropriately.
 N/A 11.7 First Trustees N/A The First Trustees are those who were appointed as trustees when the CIO was first registered with the Charity Commission.
 Unfortunately, this clause is legally required by the CIO Regulations and so cannot be removed.
 The clause does not need to be updated each time there is a change of trustees.
 It is only a record of the trustees of the CIO at the time the CIO was registered.